How to Start an LLC in Washington? (5 Steps Needed)

 Step 2: Look for a Registered Agent

-A registered agent is someone who agrees to accept legal documents on behalf of your LLC when you're not available.
+A registered agent is someone who agrees to accept legal documents on behalf of your LLC.

 These can include lawsuits, tax notices, and other official notifications from the state.